dyharlan/Coffee-8/README.md

 </h2>

 <h2 align="center">
   OctoJam 10 is on-going!
 Good luck to all entrants.
-Click [here](https://itch.io/jam/octojam-10) to learn more.
+Click <a href="https://itch.io/jam/octojam-10">here</a> to learn more.
 </h2>

 <h3 align="center">